nrfconnect/sdk-nrf/doc/nrf/getting_started/installing.rst

     |___ zephyr
     |___ ...

+This is a simplified structure preview.
-Note that there are additional folders, and that the structure might change.
+There are additional folders, and the structure might change over time.
 The full set of repositories and folders is defined in the manifest file.

 .. _additional_deps: